-&lt;sup>20 However, trafficking-specific training is Ohio Rev. Code Ann. § 4743.07 (Licensing condition - Training in the recognition and handling of human trafficking),
+27 While not statutorily mandated, Ohio Rev. Code Ann. § 4743.07 (Licensing condition - Training in the recognition and handling of human trafficking) does clarify the legislature's intent that trafficking-specific training be provided.
+It states,

 The general assembly strongly recommends that every board, commission, or agency that is created under or by virtue of Title XLVII [Occupations - Professions] of the Revised Code [which includes Chapter 4705 (Attorneys)] and that is authorized to grant licensure or certification to persons who may encounter human trafficking victims in the normal course of their work promulgate rules pursuant to Chapter 119 [Administrative procedure] of the Revised Code to require those persons, as a condition of receiving or maintaining licensure or certification, to receive training in the recognition and handling of human trafficking cases.